Montezuma quail: Behavior

 In fall, Montezuma quail do not form large groups, as most American quail do.
 An average covey consists of eight birds, just parents and their offspring, although coveys bigger than 25 birds have been reported.
 At night, birds in a covey roost on southeast-facing slopes, gathered around a rock or tussock, facing outward.

 These birds are quite sedentary.
 A pair or covey typically forages within 50 m of the place where it foraged the day before.
 Coveys' territories in fall and winter are only 1 to 5 ha; in the breeding season, pairs spread out and territories may be as big as 50 ha.
 Otherwise, no seasonal movements are known.

 In the presence of humans, Montezuma quail crouch motionless in tall grass instead of running.
 They may allow an approach as close as 1 m before flying (taking off with a "loud, popping wing noise") and on rare occasions have been caught by hand.

 Breeding

 Males begin singing in February or March, but nesting does not start till July or August, the season of "monsoon" rains throughout its range.
 The long delay between pairing and nesting is unusual for quails.
 The nest is also unusual - a grass dome with one entrance, more elaborate than most nests in the family.
-The clutch comprises about 11 eggs (ranging from 6 to 12), which are "whitish" or "chalk-white".
+The clutch comprises about 11 eggs (ranging from 2 to 15), which are "whitish" or "chalk-white".
 Incubation lasts about 25 days by both the male and the female (2 days longer than that of most American quails).
 Males help brood the young; at least in captive birds, they may also help build the nest and incubate the eggs.
+Young are born covered in down and can follow their mother.